How 13 of the World's Largest Diesel Locomotives Were Preserved by James J. Reisdorff and Michael M. Bartels.

 The DDA40X or Centennial type of locomotive, operated by the Union Pacific Railroad between 1969 and 1985, were considered to be the world's largest and most powerful diesel-Electric Locomotive.
 Today, 13 of these unique machines still exist.
 Like no other UP locomotive since the era of the steam-powered Big Boy, the Centennials inspired a flood of promotional material related to their use.

 This book is the story of how the Centennials became part of Union Pacific's legendary motive power roster, and the circumstances under which each of the 13 survivors came to be preserved once their remarkable service careers had ended.
 Informative text provides the service history, location and status of each surviving Centennial.
-This is supplemented by 50 Black and White illustrations of these units in service as provided mainly by noted western rail photographer A.J.
+This is supplemented by 50 B&W illustrations of these units in service as provided mainly by noted western rail photographer A.J.
 Wolff.

 This volume serves as a companion piece to the authors' previous title, The Big Legacy of the Union Pacific Big Boy.